ecresp1el/organoid-roi-tool/simple_projection_tool/README.md

   multiple channels.
 - Tables and plots only include the selected channel(s), so the exported figures match the specified markers.
+- The LHX6 shortcut maps to the metadata label “Confocal - Green”; if your projections use different channel names, supply them explicitly with repeated `--channel` flags.
 - All derived artefacts live in `<base-path>/analysis_results/PCDHvsLHX6_WTvsKO_IHC/analysis_pipeline/`:
   - `data/manifest.csv` - catalogue of every projection inspected.